sprchr/sharespace/share.md

 # AWS Docker Image Deployment Using ECS Fargate

-This guide provides a stepwise process for deploying a Dockerized application on AWS ECS using Fargate.
+This guide provides a stepwise process for deploying a Dockerized application service on AWS using the ECR and  ECS -Launch Type- Fargate.
 The process includes creating a security group, configuring a load balancer, setting up a private repository in AWS ECR, and deploying the application via an ECS cluster.

 ---